-Some people believe that university should require every student to take a variety of outside the student's field of study.
+Some people believe that university should require every student to take a variety of courses outside the students field of study.
 Others believe that university should not force students to take any courses other than those that will prepare them for jobs in their chosen field.

-To a large extent, I support the first view of point, in that it could make the students well-rounded and has profound influence on their future comprehensive development.
-Also, I contend that advocates of the latter opinion make a mistake by misinterpreting the college and higher education as occupation training education.
+To a large extent, I support the first view of point, in that it could make students well-rounded and have profound influence on their future comprehensive development.
+Also, I contend that advocates of the latter opinion make a mistake by misinterpreting college and higher education as occupation training and education.
 More exactly, university should prepare the students not only for jobs, but also for life.

-Admittedly, schools should be responsible for the career prospective of the students.
-For one thing, most students will face the practical problems in job hunting and it is one the functions of our higher education to prepare the students well for job markets.
-For another, the schools should work on the following aspects to realize their promise: they should run courses in which the students could learn the most popular technologies in industrial fields; they should also teach students the skills in the job interviews, like the social etiquettes.
+Admittedly, schools should be responsible for the prospective career of their students.
+For one thing, most students will face practical problems in job hunting and it is one the functions of our higher education system to prepare the students well for job markets.
+For another, schools should work on the following aspects to realize their promise: they should run courses in which the students could learn the most popular technologies in industrial fields; they should also teach students the skills needed for job interviews.

 However, the ultimate goal of college and higher education is not preparing the students for a satisfactory position, but making the students well-rounded.
 As is authoritatively defined, the functions of higher education lie in the following aspects: First, cultivating the ability of self-learning.
 This ability is quite important because the students will keep learning after graduation.
-Just as the old saying goes, "Give him a fish, you feed him for one day, show him how to fish, you feed him for the whole life", thus the university is a place where students will be taught the methods of fishing.
+Just as the old saying goes, "Give a man a fish, you feed him for one day; show him how to fish, you feed him for life", thus the university is a place where students will be taught the methods of fishing.
 Second, the ability of social adaptation.
-Thirdly, the critical and independent thinking style.
+Thirdly: the critical and independent thinking style.
 Moreover, the students also have to be guided to form a healthy lifestyle, the habit of controlling themselves, and a positive attitude.
 Anyway, these could determine the quality of life more essentially than a job.
-These are not included in the occupation training schools, and seem to have little to do with the job hunting in the sort term, but they are quite essential for the long-run development.
-Thus taking a variety of courses out of fields of study to gain these abilities is a consequential part of college education.
+These are not included in the occupation training schools, and seem to have little to do with the job hunting in the short term, but they are quite essential in the long run for development.
+Thus taking a variety of courses outside a field of study to gain these abilities is an essential part of college education.